These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to request repetitive-use testing or DeLuca factor documentation

-Why: If the examiner measures ROM only once in a resting position, they may miss that your ankle deteriorates significantly with use.
+If the examiner measures ROM only once in a resting position, they may miss that your ankle deteriorates significantly with use.
 A single measurement that appears moderate may mask a functional limitation equivalent to marked loss.

-Do this instead: If the examiner does not mention repetitive testing, say: 'I want to make sure my file reflects that my range of motion and pain level worsen significantly with repeated use.
+Instead: If the examiner does not mention repetitive testing, say: 'I want to make sure my file reflects that my range of motion and pain level worsen significantly with repeated use.
 After three repetitions, my motion decreases and my pain increases substantially.'
 Ask the examiner to document this.

 Impact: Can make the difference between 10% and 20%